metaos-labs/tendermint/docs/architecture/adr-082-socket-protocol.md

   the core and invest in making it good enough that we do not require other options.

+**One important consideration** when discussing these questions is that _any outcome which includes keeping the socket protocol will have eventual migration impacts for clients_ regardless.
+To fix the limitations of the socket protocol as it is currently designed will require making _breaking changes_ to the protocol.
+So, while we may put off a migration cost for clients by retaining the socket protocol in the short term, we will eventually have to pay those costs to fix the problems in its current design.

 ## Detailed Design

 1. If we choose to standardize on gRPC, the main work in in Tendermint core